attempt-this-online/attempt-this-online/docs/contributing.md

 # Contributing
 ## Adding Languages
-If you're not familiar with the typical Github (fork-edit-PR) workflow, please read the [GitHub guide](https://guides.github.com/introduction/flow/) on the matter.
+If you're not familiar with the typical GitHub (fork-edit-PR) workflow, please read the [GitHub guide](https://guides.github.com/introduction/flow/) on the matter.

 1. Create a [Docker image](https://hub.docker.com) with the toolchain for the language, and submit it to the